abap2UI5/docs/docs/get_started/about.md

 Welcome to abap2UI5 – an open-source framework designed to enable UI5 app development purely in ABAP.

 ##### Features
 Whether you're developing in the cloud or on-premise, abap2UI5 simplifies UI5 development, making it fast and efficient without the need for JavaScript, OData, or RAP.
-It recalls the simplicity of classic ABAP, where just a few lines of code could generate input forms and tables using Selection Screens and ALVs.
+It brings back the simplicity of classic ABAP, where just a few lines of code could generate input forms and tables using Selection Screens and ALVs.

 ##### Evolution
-Launched in 2023 as a personal project, abap2UI5 initially focused on offering basic selection screen functionality for ABAP Cloud, introduced through a blog post on the SAP Community Network.
-With the support of the ABAP open-source community, it has grown significantly, adding a broad range of features.
-Today, abap2UI5 is a community-driven project, with contributions and feedback helping shape its development.
+Launched in 2023 as a personal project, abap2UI5 initially focused on offering basic selection screen functionality for ABAP Cloud.
+With support from the ABAP community, it has grown significantly, adding a broad range of features.
+Today, it is a community-driven project, continually evolving through contributions and feedback.

 ##### Development
 Creating UI5 applications with abap2UI5 is straightforward: